rfcx/guardian-software/README.md

 4. The step to start OrangePi is the same as before.

-5. You can debug OrangePi by using Bluetooth on [Step 5](https://github.com/rfcx/rfcx-guardian-android/tree/android-studio#step-5-how-to-debug-orange-pi-over-bluetooth-instead-of-usb-cable)
+5. You can debug OrangePi by using Bluetooth on [Step 5](https://github.com/rfcx/rfcx-guardian-android/tree/develop#step-5-how-to-debug-orangepi-over-bluetooth-instead-of-usb-cable) or [Step 6](https://github.com/rfcx/rfcx-guardian-android/tree/develop#step-6-how-to-debug-orangepi-over-wifi-hotspot)

 ### Step 8: How to setup, run and test the I2C

-1. Plugin the sentinel power wires to the OrangePi on [Step 7](https://github.com/rfcx/rfcx-guardian-android/tree/android-studio#step-7-how-to-connect-i2c-and-load-i2c-module)
+1. Plugin the sentinel power wires to the OrangePi on [Step 7](https://github.com/rfcx/rfcx-guardian-android/tree/develop#step-7-how-to-connect-i2c-and-load-i2c-module)

 2. Install admin role